Skip to content

 Bottom Line

-In my case, the ad blocker extension was a culprit that was repeatedly causing the issue with the browser.
-I removed the extensions and no longer encountered the error message on any sites.
+In my case, the ad blocker extension repeatedly caused the browser issue.
+After I removed the extensions, I no longer encountered the error message on any sites.

 Please share the article if you find it helpful: